semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :----------------: |
 | &nbsp;       | `&nbsp;`           |

-* Use to keep the words "glued"
+* Use to keep the words “glued”
 > Use ⌥+space on MacOS to insert

 <table class="dosdonts">